 Besides cleaning products, chemicals like perfume, soap, lotion, and shampoo can add some residue to the jewelry and diamond, which will cause damage.
 Remember to remove your ring before using these or any other products that may contain harmful chemicals.

 Check the weather.

-Like cold weather can harm your ring, hot weather can make your fingers expand, and your call may feel uncomfortable.
-Either way, it is good to leave your diamond ring at home when the temperature is bad outside.
+Like cold weather can harm your ring, hot weather can make your fingers expand, making your call uncomfortable.
+Either way, leaving your diamond ring at home when the temperature is bad outside is good.
 Keep away from rainwater that is often acidic due to air pollution.
-It will definitely cause harm to your diamond.
+It will cause harm to your diamond.

 Don’t be careless.

 Many activities put your ring at a higher risk of losing it, like, for example, rowing.
 Or put your hands out of the car.
 Working at the basin without plugging it is also risky.
 Even many outdoor activities, like gardening, can make you lose your diamond ring.
 Thus, any situation that can make the ring dirty or even lost should be done by removing it.
 Do not carelessly risk something so expensive and important to you out of sheer carelessness.